adslbarxatov/GeomagDataDrawer/README.md

 - Saving data files in Windows CSV format and format of free-tabulated data;

-- Customize most of graphic characteristics of diagrams: sizes, placements, colors, fonts, lines, markers, etc .;
+- Customize most of graphic characteristics of diagrams: sizes, placements, colors, fonts, lines, markers, etc.;

 - Setting your own coordinate plane and independent use of data columns as abscissas and ordinates for each dependency;